Get notified of page updates

 The National Comprehensive Cancer Network (NCCN) recommends the following for cancer survivors:

-• Think about your eating habits, including portion size, snacking, how often you eat out and use of added fats or sugars.
+• Think about your eating habits, including portion size, snacking, how often you eat out and the use of added fats or sugars.

 • All survivors should be encouraged to: